 To save you the hassle of searching for heating engineers in your area, checking if they install electric boilers, and then comparing them against other engineers to ensure you don’t get overcharged.
 We have developed a service that does all of the hard work for you.

-Before finding out which electric boiler is the best, you may be curious as to what exactly an electric boiler is and how it works.
+Before finding out which electric boiler in the UK is the best, you may be curious as to what exactly an electric boiler is and how it works.

-To put it simply, an electric boiler is a boiler that works in exactly the same way as a gas boiler, but uses electricity as its fuel rather than gas.
+The difference between electric vs gas boilers is minimal – an electric boiler works in exactly the same way as a gas boiler, but uses electricity as its fuel rather than gas.
 This means it does not directly produce any carbon emissions, and that there is no health risk with having one installed.
-To find out more about how an electric boiler works, you can head to our article: Electric Boilers: An In-Depth Guide.

 As you may already be aware, gas boilers are generally available in 3 different types: combi, system and regular/conventional.
 This is no different for electric boilers.
-This means that, whether your home is best suited to a regular, system or combination boiler, there will still be an electric boiler for you.
+This means that, whether your home is best suited to a regular, system or combination boiler, there will still be plenty of electric boilers in the UK for you to choose from.

 Designed to provide heating and hot running water to a property, directly from the mains water supply, combi boilers are the most popular boiler type in Britain.
 It’s no surprise then, that there are many different electric combi boilers already available on the market.

 However, electric combi boilers are not all the same.
-That’s why we have provided some details below about what we consider to currently be the best electric combi boiler on the market.
+That’s why we have provided some electric combi boiler reviews below to give you an overview of some of the best boilers on the market:

 The latest addition to the Electric Heating Company’s boiler portfolio, the Mercury combi boiler is available in a wide range of outputs to suit different property sizes, and sports some state of the art features too.